adamrudolf-becube/cpp-cheatsheet/README.md

 To be simplified, when you compile your code, each of your files are translated into separate binaries.
 These are called **object files**, usually gaving the `.obj` extension.

-Usually you have more than one file, and in some of your files you use funtions that are defined in other functions.
+Usually you have more than one file, and in some of your files you use funtions that are defined in other files.
 This means that these `.obj` files - despite of being binaries - don't make sense in themselves, they contain unresolved references.
 But it's not a mistake, this is how it should be at this stage.
 They will be connected later.

 The first, important thing to understand is that the compiler automatically loops through *all* the source files, regardless whether they eventyally get used or not.
 The compiler is *not* following any links or dependencies, just compiles all the files, and generates the object files for them.

+In C++ file is not a unit of anything.
+The goal is to compile your whole code, and a file is only and administrative unit of feeding your code to the compiler.
+But a file doesn't automatically mean a separate scope or any kind of structuring from the code perspectice.

 As you will see later, the compiler doesn't even know about any references from one file to another, it handles files in separation without worrying about unresolved references.
 This might be a bit more complicated, but this explanation is enought for us right now.

-The important and somewhat surprising fact is that your source files *don't* need to refer to each other in any way.
+Exactly because of the fact that C++ doesn't see files, just your code as a whole, the important and somewhat surprising fact is that **your source files *don't* need to refer to each other in any way**.
 If you call a `log` function within your `main` function, you *don't* need to tell your `main` function where to find the `log`.
 There is a separate tool called **linker**, and it's job is to find it for you.
 It will ensure that there is only one funcion like that in your entire project, so it will be unambiguous which one to use when you call it.

 So I have to emphasize this a bit more, because this is also something no one emphasized for me.